eyalhaimovich/Concious-Grocery-Shopping/README.md

                 fliter by dataType to SR Legacy only search by foodcategory chosen by user
                 new API call to return only specific item (by ID probably) when user clicks item

+## Week 3 Meeting:
+    BACK END:
+        Satisfactory Functionality
+        Add option FoodCategory (default 'all') for user to choose Figure out way to sort the food items
+        *FOR NOW WE'LL BE FOCUSING ON FRONT END*
+    FRONT END:
+        Outputting each food on it's own line in format name : [macros] (adjust the output in back_end FoodItem __str__) * Eyal Don't let users edit in textbox - Look into other ways to display food items * Christina